-If I may adapt Rep. Roger’s analogy, this is like the bank’s management, after the janitor revealed they were lying to investors, asserting the leaked information was vital to the bank’s operations.
+If I may adapt Rep. Roger’s analogy further, this is like the bank’s management, after the janitor revealed they were lying about their various crimes to their oversight board, complaining to the press that the leaked information was vital to the bank’s operations.

 How?
-He bought a plane ticket to Hong-Kong, ultimately headed for Iceland.
-WikiLeaks and Russians with ties to the Kremlin only reached out to Snowden after he became stuck at a Moscow airport when the U.S. government revoked his passport (source).
-I’m still waiting for evidence of foreign orchestration in all this.
+He bought a plane ticket to Hong Kong, ultimately headed for Iceland.
+WikiLeaks and Russians with ties to the Kremlin only reached out to Snowden after he became stuck at a Moscow airport when the U.S. government revoked his passport.
+Still no evidence of foreign orchestration in all this.

 Gregory then asks Rogers to speculate on his speculation asking, “But how high level, do you think?”

 It certainly isn’t a coincidence that Snowden needed Anatoly Kucherena, a lawyer with ties to the Russian security services (assuming anyone can do anything in Russia without ties to the security services).
-He was stuck in the Sheremetyevo airport because his U.S. passport was revoked.
+He was stuck in the Sheremetyevo airport because the U.S. government revoked his passport….

-Gregory states flat-out what the Congressman is insinuating: “You think the Russians helped Ed Snowden?”
+Gregory then states plainly what the Congressman is insinuating: “You think the Russians helped Ed Snowden?”